zacharygriffee/rpc-async-webworker-with-transfer/readme.md

 # rpc-async-webworker-with-transfer

 Two-way RPC between a web worker and the main thread using transferable objects and streams.
-Streams are available as [streamx](https://github.com/mafintosh/streamx) duplex streams on either end.
+Streams are available as [streamx](https://github.com/mafintosh/streamx) duplex or readable streams on either end.

 See [rpc-async](https://github.com/mablay/rpc-async) api for other implementations and usages.